 Cook has also reiterated that “AR is going to change everything.”

-According to Apple’s Q4’17 earnings call, the App Store boasts over 1,000 apps that use ARKit.
+According to Apple’s Q1’18 earnings call, the App Store boasts over 2,000 apps that use ARKit.

 But Apple faces some headwinds here as well.
 Serious gamers and visual developers overwhelmingly use non-Apple PCs for their graphics and VR experiences.

 When released, Apple’s headset will surely compete with the Google and Hollywood studio-backed startup Magic Leap, which has been focused on pursuing an AR headset since 2011.
-(Neither Magic Leap or Apple have products to show yet.)
+(In 2018, Magic Leap released its One headset to the public, although the jury is still out on its reception.)

 Additionally, Apple’s patent portfolio in AR/VR, while sizable, is modest compared to its competitors.
 Microsoft, Google, and Facebook have been aggressive in this space, and have outpaced Apple in pursuing patents.